DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 @id @default(autoincrement())
 ```

-for indexing the primary key, for the customer a universally unique identifier (UUID) is used.
-A UUID is a 128 bit label.
+for indexing the primary key, for the customer, a universally unique identifier (UUID) is used.
+A UUID is a 128-bit label.

 When generated according to the standard methods, UUIDs are, for practical purposes, unique.
 Their uniqueness does not depend on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes. [@UUID]

-The "randomness" of the UUID gives a additional security and does not let other customers guess other customers id.
+The "randomness" of the UUID gives additional security and does not let other customers guess other customers' IDs.
 This is crucial because the primary key is also used for permanent tenants to open the entry and exit barrier.

 #### ParkingTicket